 Visitors and other family members should not accompany the person seeking services unless they are a partner also needing services.

 When making an appointment, the Health Department asks for understanding as our health and nursing staff will need to determine if the need for services is urgent or if it can wait until the COVID-19 stay-at-home order is lifted.
-Mayor Quinton Lucas will review the order before April 24 and decide it should be extended.

 Clients with an appointment will be greeted at the entrance by health department staff to verify appointments and check each person’s temperature with a forehead thermometer.
 Anyone with a temperature above 100.3 will not be allowed in the building.